dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ```

 The proposed syntax also has the benefit of reducing confusing differences between lambdas and local functions, making it easier to reason about constructs and "grow up" lambdas to functions without compromising features, particularly in other scenarios where lambdas are used in APIs where method groups can also be provided as references.
+This is also the main motivation for supporting the `params` array which is not covered by the aforementioned use-case scenario.

 For example:
 ```csharp